AutoToM

 Teaser Image

 Theory of Mind (ToM), the ability to understand people's minds based on their behavior, is key to developing socially intelligent agents.
-We introduce AutoToM, a fully automated and open-ended Theory of Mind reasoning method.
-As the first model-based ToM method that addresses open-ended scenarios, AutoToM achieves state-of-the-art performance across multiple benchmarks, offering a scalable, robust, and interpretable approach to machine ToM.
+We introduce AutoToM, an automated agent modeling method for scalable, robust, and interpretable mental inference.
+AutoToM achieves state-of-the-art performance across five benchmarks, produces human-like confidence estimates, and enables online mental inference for embodied decision-making.

 Visual Representation Logo Model-based